tfha/syntetic_rock_joint_generation_for_ml/README.md

 Variations for training and evaluation on the synthetic dataset:

-1. <ins>"Transfer learning"</ins>: Train, validate and test on the `synthetic rock slope dataset` combined with `synthetic FracMan dataset`.
+1. *Standard run*: Train, validate and test on the `synthetic rock slope dataset` combined with `synthetic FracMan dataset`.
 The goal is to evaluate the performance of the model on synthetic data only and compare the performance of different models on this dataset.
 Choose the best model based on the performance on this process.
 Run hyperparameter optimization to find the best hyperparameters for this model.

-2. <ins>"Deployment":</ins> Train and validate on the `synthetic rock slope dataset` combined with `synthetic FracMan dataset`.
+2. *Study verification*: Train and validate on the `synthetic rock slope dataset` combined with `synthetic FracMan dataset`.
 Test on the `real-world box dataset` which has nearly perfect labels.
 The main goal of the study is to demonstrate good performance for this setup.

-3. <ins>"Batch-size test":</ins> Train and validate only on the `synthetic box dataset` using different sizes of the dataset, and test on `real-world box dataset`.
+3. *Dataset-size test*: Train and validate only on the `synthetic box dataset` using different sizes of the dataset, and test on `real-world box dataset`.
 The goal is to demonstrate the effect of different number of samples.
 This is a pilot study to be presented in Eurock 2025.

-4. <ins>"Semi-supervised learning":</ins> Semi-supervised or self-supervised learning on the `synthetic rock slope dataset` combined with `synthetic FracMan dataset` (perhaps filtered to more easily show joints in the image).
+4. *Semi-supervised learning*: Semi-supervised or self-supervised learning on the `synthetic rock slope dataset` combined with `synthetic FracMan dataset` (perhaps filtered to more easily show joints in the image).
 Use a few labelled samples to finetune the model.
 Evaluate separately on the `real-world box dataset` and the `real-world rock slope dataset`.
 This is the second strategy in trying to handle the problem of the label-effort and imperfect labelling.

-5. <ins>"One-shot segmentation":</ins> One-shot segmentation on the `synthetic rock slope dataset` and the `real-world rock slope dataset`.
+5. *One-shot segmentation* One-shot segmentation on the `synthetic rock slope dataset` and the `real-world rock slope dataset`.
 The goal is to investigate the quality of such an effort.

 For all models, experiment with transfer learning.
 At least for DeepLabV3+ and Unet, different pretrained models are available.